Tun Razak Exchange MRT station: Station layout

 This station is the deepest station on the MRT Kajang Line and has 7 underground levels in addition to the ground level.
 Of the 7 levels, 4 are public floors while the others house machinery and equipment.

-Exits and Entrances
+Exits and entrances

-The station has two entrances, Entrance A at the northern end of the station and Entrance B at the southern end.
-Both entrances have escalators, stairs and lifts.
-The entrances are located at the ground level plazas allowing access to the station access road which runs from Jalan Delima to Jalan Tun Razak (via what was previously the Jalan Selatan).
+The station has three entrances.
+At ground level, Entrance A is located at the northern end of the station while Entrance B at the southern end.
+Additionally, an underground entrance is connected to the linkway to The Exchange TRX shopping mall.

 Integration with the MRT Putrajaya Line

 The Tun Razak Exchange station is designed as an interchange station with the MRT Putrajaya Line, making it the second interchange between the two lines, the other being Kwasa Damansara.
 As a result, the Tun Razak Exchange has a stacked island platform configuration, to enable cross-platform transfers between the MRT lines.
 As of 16 March 2023, platform 3 and 4 which serves the MRT Putrajaya Line is now open to the public.

-In early planning, the interchange was originally going to be at Taman Connaught, but was moved to here during planning.